 Watering The Pony Tail Palm

-Specifically, allow the soil to dry out well between waterings, and if you have any doubt on whether or not to water the plant, skip it until the next week.
+Specifically, allow the potting soil to dry out well between waterings, and if you have any doubt about whether or not to water the plant, skip it until the next week.

-Signs of under watering usually, show up with dry, brown foliage, a shriveled stem or desiccated roots.
-If overwatering occurs, you might see light new growth, stem rot or root rot.
+Signs of underwatering usually show up with dry, brown foliage, a shriveled stem, or desiccated roots.
+If overwatering occurs, you might see light new growth, stem rot, or root rot.

 Provide bright indirect light to the full sun or partial shade.
 They are not low-light plants.

-Any window space indoors particularly one facing north will suit the light requirements of this bright light plant.
+Any window space indoors, particularly one facing north, will suit the light requirements of this bright light plant.
 For optimum performance, however, full sun is best.